 Highlights of Gala Dinner

-The two-day symposium ended with a gala dinner at the Art Gallery of Hamilton, including a surprise “flash mob” performance of the Hamilton Philharmonic Orchestra (strings section and conductor) in the middle of the dinner to delight and entertain our esteemed guests, a few of which are shown in photos here.
-Group shot at the end of this page.)
+The two-day symposium ended with a gala dinner at the Art Gallery of Hamilton, including a surprise “flash mob” performance of the Hamilton Philharmonic Orchestra (strings section and conductor) in the middle of the dinner to delight and entertain our esteemed guests.

 Another gala highlight was the recognition given to Professor Lisheng Liu, a cardiovascular research pioneer in China, who traveled at age 91 to Hamilton from Beijing to congratulate Salim Yusuf and the rest of PHRI on the 20th anniversary.